mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 **Connections:**
 - Works closely with Forge-Master Thordak
 - Reports concerns to Quarry-Master Borin (he dismisses them)
-- Studied at Silverpine University under Professor Miranda Questseeker
+- Studied at Silverpine Magical Academy under Professor Miranda Questseeker
 - Corresponds with Merchant League about funding (denied)
 - Has sent warning letters to King Aldric (no response)